atreyasha/sentiment-argument-mining/src/argumentation.md

 $ python3 train_USElectionDebates.py --model-type Stacked_LSTM --batch-size 50
 ```

 **ii.** Under the grid-search model training scheme, models will be trained with various hyperparameters, which are defined in `./utils/grid.json`.
-Relevant evaluation metrics of all models and the performance history of the best model will be stored in `./model_logs`.
+Relevant evaluation metrics of all models, as well as the the best model and its performance history will be stored in `./model_logs`.

 An example of executing a grid-search model training is shown below: